Eating utensil etiquette: German style

 The German style, also called the continental or European style despite the fact that it is not uniform across Europe, is to hold the fork (with the tines pointing down) in the left hand and the knife in the right.
 Once a bite-sized piece of food has been cut, it is speared and conducted to the mouth by the left hand.
-For other items, such as potatoes, vegetables or rice, the blade of the knife is used to assist or guide placement of the food on the back of the fork.
+For items which can not be speared, such as peas or rice, the tines of the fork point up and the blade of the knife is used to assist or guide placement of the food on the fork.
 The knife and fork are both held with the handle running along the palm and extending out to be held by thumb and forefinger.
 This style is sometimes called "hidden handle" because the palm conceals the handle.

-French style
+French and British style

 The French table setting involves placing the fork tines pointing down on the table on the left hand side of the plate.
-This was done to show the coat of arms that was traditionally on that side contrary to Germany or the United-Kingdom.
+This was done to show the coat of arms that was traditionally on that side contrary to Germany or the United Kingdom.
+In the United Kingdom, the fork tines face upward while sitting on the table.

 The knife should be in the right hand and the fork in the left.
 However, if a knife is not needed – such as when eating pasta – the fork can be held in the right hand.
 Bread is always served and can be placed on the table cloth itself.
 It is considered unacceptable to use one's fingers to taste the food.
-To taste a sauce before serving oneself, however, it is OK to place a small piece of bread at the end of the fork for dipping.
+To taste a sauce before serving oneself, however, it is permissible to place a small piece of bread at the end of the fork for dipping.